Mapping the 10 countries with the most overseas territories

 United States – 14 territories

-The US has five permanently inhabited territories and nine which are uninhabited, located mainly in the Caribbean and the Pacific.
+The US has five permanently inhabited territories and nine which are uninhabited, mainly in the Caribbean and the Pacific.

 The inhabited territories are: Puerto Rico, Guam, the US Virgin Islands, American Samoa and the Northern Mariana Islands.
 Puerto Rico is the most populous and is a self-governing commonwealth.
 These territories have local governments but limited representation at the federal level.